aramis-lab/clinicadl/docs/Train/Introduction.md

     The computation time will be longer, or the computations will require more memory space.
 Default: `memory`.
     Must be chosen between `time` and `memory`.
 - **Optimization parameters**
+    - `--optimizer` (str) is the name of the optimizer used to train the network.
+Must correspond to a Pytorch class.
+    Default: `Adam`.
     - `--epochs` (int) is the [maximum number of epochs](Details.md#stopping-criterion).
 Default: `20`.
     - `--learning_rate` (float) is the learning rate used to perform weight update.
 Default: `1e-4`.
     - `--weight_decay` (float) is the weight decay used by the Adam optimizer.
 Default: `1e-4`.